 Improve your diet

-In order to get the best results from the eye exercise program, you may want to consider a change in your diet as well.
+In order to get the best results from eye exercises, you may want to consider a change in your diet as well.
 If you have the time, a well balanced diet high in vitamins C, E, and A can help provide the nutrients that yours eyes need for optimal health.

 Before starting a vitamin supplement you should always speak with your medical practitioner first.
 This can be especially important if you are already taking other prescription medicines.
 Even though vitamins are good for you there is a chance that they could react badly with one of the medications you are currently taking.